risc0/zirgen/zirgen/Dialect/BigInt/Overview.md

-Evaluating at the evaluation point `Z` prevents a malicious actor from being able to find a set of witness values where a constraint evaluates to zero when the constraint isn't actually fulfillfed, since the evaluation point isn't known until after a commitment has been made to the witness values.
+Evaluating at the evaluation point `Z` prevents a malicious actor from being able to find a set of witness values where a constraint evaluates to zero when the constraint isn't actually fulfilled, since the evaluation point isn't known until after a commitment has been made to the witness values.